CannerCMS/cannercms/README.md

 ## Why create Canner?

-> ***Most developers struggle with building maintainable and extendable CMS, so we design an CMS framework that you can build CMS with only few lines of code and interact with different data sources.***

 Before we built Canner CMS framework, we've tried most of CMS framework such as Wordpress, Drupal, etc. What we found was that getting simple functions to work was easy enough, but once you try to build and scale into your product or your service you ran into deeper issues...